Spacecraft design: Propulsion

 The main function of the propulsion subsystem is to provide thrust so as to change the spacecraft's translational velocity or to apply torques to change its angular momentum.
 There is no requirement of thrust and hence even no requirement of propulsion equipment in a simplest spacecraft.
 But many of them need a controlled thrust in their system, so their design includes some form of metered propulsion (a propulsion system that can be turned on and off in small increments).

 Thrusting is used for the following purposes: for changing the orbital parameters, to control attitude during thrusting, correct velocity errors, maneuver, counter disturbance forces (e.g., drag), and control and correct angular momentum.
 The propulsion subsystem includes a propellant, tankage, distribution system, pressurant, and propellant controls.
 It also includes thrusters or engines.

 An example architecture from the mid-2010s of a human spaceflight mission to Mars, as envisioned by the United States space agency, NASA.

-Space mission architecture
+Requirements

-Spacecraft design is always informed by the particular mission architecture of the spaceflight under consideration.
+Spacecraft design is always informed by the particular architecture of the mission under consideration.
 Typically, a variety of mission architectures can be envisioned that would achieve the overall objective of the flight, whether those objectives be to gather scientific data or merely transport cargo across the space environment to serve any variety of purposes, governmental or economic.

-Spaceflight mission architectures will specify whether a spacecraft is to be autonomous or telerobotic, or even be crewed so as to deal with particular exigencies or goals of the mission.
+Spaceflight mission architectures will specify whether a spacecraft is to be autonomous or controlled from the ground, or even be crewed so as to deal with particular exigencies or goals of the mission.
 Other considerations include fast or slow trajectories, payload makeup and capacity, length of the mission, or the level of system redundancy so that the flight can achieve various degrees of fault-tolerance.